-Hire Date % of Compensation

-Prior to 1975 5% of regular compensation

-1975 to 1983 7% of regular compensation

-1984 to June 30, 1996 8% of regular compensation

-July 1, 1996 to present 9% of regular compensation

-An additional 2% of regular compensation in excess of
+Hire Date % of Compensation Prior to 1975 5% of regular compensation 1975 to 1983 7% of regular compensation 1984 to June 30, 1996 8% of regular compensation July 1, 1996 to present 9% of regular compensation 1979 to present An additional 2% of regular compensation in excess of \$30,000

-1979 to present \$30,000

 For active Authority employees covered by MSERS, the Authority is not required to make contributions to the Plan.
 For retired Authority employees, the Commonwealth computes the projected benefit obligation of the retired employee.
 The Authority is responsible to contribute any shortfall that exists as a result of this computation.
-The total amount paid by the Authority to the Massachusetts State Retirement Board amounted to \$115,941, \$115,955 and \$101,546 for the years ended June 30, 2017, 2016 and 2015, respectively, which equaled the required contributions each year.
-Annual covered payroll was approximately 100% of annual total payroll for the Authority in 2017, 2016 and 2015.
+The total amount paid by the Authority to the Massachusetts State Retirement Board amounted to \$134,295, \$115,941 and \$115,941 for the years ended June 30, 2019, 2018 and 2017, respectively, which equaled the required contributions each year.